-Wayne Caldwell is a Professor in Rural Planning and Development and member of the Ontario Ministry of Municipal Affairs Greenbelt Council.
-He also has a career long affiliation with the County of Huron Department of Planning and Development.
+Wayne Caldwell is a retired professor in Rural Planning and Development and member of the Ontario Ministry of Municipal Affairs Greenbelt Council.
+He also has a career-long affiliation with the County of Huron Department of Planning and Development.

 Dr. Caldwell has lectured across Canada on the future of rural communities and has published extensively in the areas of planning, community development, agricultural land preservation, siting livestock facilities, rural land use, and the environment.
 He is an experienced facilitator with a primary focus on issues of change in rural and agricultural communities.

 He is a Fellow of the Canadian Institute of Planners and Past President of the Ontario Professional Planners Institute.
-He has also served on Council for the Canadian Institute of Planners and Past President of the Association of Canadian University Planning Programs.
-He is a founding member and Past Chair of the Ontario Rural Council and a founding member of the Huron Stewardship Council, and the Lake Huron Centre for Coastal Conservation.
+He has also served on Council for the Canadian Institute of Planners and is the past President of the Association of Canadian University Planning Programs.
+He is a founding member and Past Chair of the Ontario Rural Council and a founding member of the Huron Stewardship Council and the Lake Huron Centre for Coastal Conservation.
 He was appointed by the Ontario government as Chair of the Provincial Nutrient Management Advisory Committee.
-He holds a Ph.D. in Regional Planning and Resources Development from the University of Waterloo, and is an active member in the planning profession.
+He holds a PhD in Regional Planning and Resources Development from the University of Waterloo and is an active member in the planning profession.

 Current Research Projects

 Planning for agriculture - Canadian perspectives

 Co-ops and the local food system